Advanced search

 ASPAVELI should only be administered via subcutaneous administration using a commercially available syringe system infusion pump.
 This medicinal product can be self-administered.
 When self-administration is initiated, the patient will be instructed by a qualified healthcare professional in infusion techniques, the use of a syringe system infusion pump, the keeping of a treatment record, the recognition of possible adverse reactions, and measures to be taken in case these occur.

-ASPAVELI should be infused in the abdomen, thigh, or upper arms.
+ASPAVELI should be infused in the abdomen, thighs, hips, or upper arms.
 Infusion sites should be at least 7.5 cm apart from each other.
-The infusion sites should be rotated between administration.
+The infusion sites should be rotated between administrations.
 Infusion into areas where the skin is tender, bruised, red, or hard should be avoided.
 Infusion into tattoos, scars, or stretch marks should be avoided.
 The typical infusion time is approximately 30 minutes (if using two sites) or approximately 60 minutes (if using one site).
 The infusion should be started promptly after drawing this medicinal product into the syringe.
 Administration should be completed within 2 hours after preparing the syringe.
 For instructions on the preparation and infusion of the medicinal product, see section 6.6.

 4.3 Contraindications